dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 Essentially it would mean all instance method invocations on *mutable* `ref struct` locals would be illegal unless the local was further marked as `scoped`.
-The rules have to consider the case where fields were ref re-assigned to other fields in `this`.
-A `readonly ref struct` doesn't have this problem because the `readonly` nature prevents ref re-assignment.
+The rules have to consider the case where fields were ref reassigned to other fields in `this`.
+A `readonly ref struct` doesn't have this problem because the `readonly` nature prevents ref reassignment.
 Still this would be a significant back compat breaking change as it would impact virtually every existing mutable `ref struct`.

 A `readonly ref struct` though is still problematic once we expand to having `ref` fields to `ref struct`.
 It allows for the same basic problem by just moving the capture into the value of the `ref` field: